Berkeley London and its origin

 House number 50 on the square has a reputation being the “Most Haunted House in London”.

 One of the largest buildings houses Regus, an international serviced office company.
-They rent out offices on a short-let or temporary basis as well as shared offices, hot desks, meeting rooms, and business address.
+They rent out offices on a short-let or temporary basis as well as shared offices, hot desks, meeting rooms, and business addresses.
 On this address alone there are 869 companies listed.
 However, some of them are renting their own office spaces directly from the landlord.

 In the same building Richard Caring launched his latest restaurant venture called “Sexy Fish”.
 A modern Asian fusion restaurant.
 Nothing sexy about the name but it is one of the places to be seen with a long waiting list.
 Forget to get a table without reservation unless you are an A-lister!